Making $100,000 a year is a huge milestone. It’s a popular target in terms of salary, and understandably so.

 As discussed above, assuming you’ve got $3166 left over after tax and expenses is reasonable.
 How much will you accumulate over time?

 If you’re 40 years old, you’ll likely retire in roughly 25 years.
-Let us therefore use 25 years as our timeframe.
-I’ll also do one at the end for people at the age of 30.
+Let us, therefore, use 25 years as our time frame.

 We’ll look at three different scenarios: Saving everything, saving half of it, and saving 25% of it.

 Assumptions/rules for this thought experiment:

 - You invest it all in index funds with an annual average return of 8%.

 - You actually manage to save that much EVERY SINGLE MONTH for 25 years

 - We do not think about taxes